The Winnipeg Folk Festival is proud to provide services that create an easily accessible festival.

 - Download the Winnipeg Folk Festival App to schedule your Festival experience, with the iPhone App from the Apple App store and the Android App from Google Play.

 - The Folk Fest Express is our public bus that runs to and from the site.
 Enjoy fast and convenient service from the University of Winnipeg.
 Buses run every half-hour from the University of Winnipeg and stop on Festival Drive.
 All buses are wheelchair accessible and this round-trip service from Winnipeg to Birds Hill Provincial Park is free.
-Schedules and pick-up information will be on our website in June 2017.

 - Accessible Parking is for individuals who require accessible parking, it is located in Festival West Parking close to the Main Gate.
 Our friendly traffic volunteer will confirm you have a Manitoba Parking Permit (or similar province/state placard) and help you find a spot.